Discover trends and gain best practices

 Panel discussion moderated by Annika Mânsson, including:

-Paolo Gallo – Chief People & Culture Officer at the World Economic Forum Geneva, Author
+Paolo Gallo – Sr. Advisor to Executive Chairman and former Chief People & Culture Officer at the World Economic Forum Geneva, Author

 Myriam Denk – Partner & Human Capital Leader, Deloitte Switzerland

-Frode Hvaring – Co-Founder and Senior Partner at Newind, former Chief Human Resources Offer at EBU
+Frode Hvaring – Co-Founder and Senior Partner at Newind, former Global Head of Human Resources at EBU-Eurovision

 Aperitif and Networking